Committing to fuel efficiency

 - Improved profit - fuel cost savings of up to10% are typical in fleets with a fuel efficiency programme.

 - Improved safety - safe driving and fuel-efficient driving are essentially the same.
 Both require drivers to observe and anticipate situations, manage speed and keep vehicles in good condition.
-Benefits include fewer infringements and lower maintenance and insurance costs.
+Benefits include fewer infringements, complaints and lower maintenance and insurance costs.

 - Reduced emissions - improved fuel efficiency reduces a company's carbon footprint.